SublimeText/LaTeXTools/README.markdown

 		...
 	}

 It is obvious that neither pair can be unambiguously attributed to LilyPond.
-To address possible mismatches, I am considering to propose a "comment-based" pair of delimiters, for example `#! \LYTEX` and `#!
+To address possible mismatches, I am considering a "comment-based" pair of delimiters, for example `#! \LYTEX` and `#!
 LYTEX\`.
 Depending on user feedback, I may implement such a scheme in the future.
 So far, I have found the current lightweight implementation to be adequate.

 © 2012 [Yannis Rammos](twitter.com/yannisrammos)